JinyuanSun/DDGScan/README.md

 (a mpi build is necessary) is
 required for cartesian_ddg (`-mode slow`) calculation or pmut_scan(`-mode fast`).
 Also, **ABACUS** is an outstanding software with great statistical energy function for protein design.
 Structures downloaded from RCSB could be erroneous.
-One of the biggest problem will directly affect energy calculation is break in chains.
+One of the biggest problems that will directly affect energy calculation is breaks in chains.
-Here I implemented a loop closure module using **modeller** ,a great software with very long history, as backend.
+Here I implemented a loop closure module using **modeller**, a great software with a very long history, as backend.
-Due to their licences, I cannot redistribute them here!
+Due to their licenses, I cannot redistribute them here!
 To our glad, **openmm** is open source!
 So the glass is half full :).

 To install it, clone this repo and add it to PATH: